Old pine tree and some left dead wood. Foto: André Nyström

 Size of contiguous bare forest land

-Fellings that, during a period of three felling seasons from the time of the felling, with less than 20 meters from each other, are in this context considered as contiguous bare forest land.
-This is regardless of whether they lie across a property boundary or felled at different times, if it happened within the specified time interval.
+Fellings that, within a period of three felling seasons from the time of felling, are located less than 20 metres from each other are, in this context, considered to form a contiguous bare forest land.
+This is regardless of whether they extend across property boundaries or were felled at different times, provided that this occurred within the specified time interval.

-In Sweden, the average size of contiguous areas is 4.5 hectares, and the median size is 2.5 hectares in 2023.
-The 95th percentile (the five percent largest contiguous areas) is 15.1 hectares or larger.
-The median size is 4.3 hectares in Norra Norrland, which is the part of the country with the largest areas of contiguous bare forest land.
-The size decreases further south in the country and the median size in Götaland is 1.9 hectares.
+In Sweden, the average size of contiguous areas was 4.5 hectares and the median size is 2.5 hectares for 2023.
+The 95th percentile (the five percent largest contiguous areas) was 15.1 hectares or larger.
+The median size was 4.3 hectares in Northern Norrland, which is the region with the largest contiguous bare forest land.
+The size decreases further south in the country, with a median size of 1.9 hectares in Götaland.

-The county with the largest size of contiguous bare forest land is Norrbotten, where the 5 percent largest areas are 27.8 hectares or larger.
-Kronoberg county has the smallest size of contiguous bare forest land, where the largest 5 percent are 6.5 hectares or larger.
+The county with the largest contiguous areas is Norrbotten, where the largest five percent of bare forest land areas are 27.8 hectares or larger.
+Kronoberg County has the smallest areas of contiguous bare forest land, where the largest five percent are 6.5 hectares or larger.

-From the year 2013 we can see a slightly decreasing trend for the size of contiguous bare forest land in the 95th percentile.
-A break in that trend can be seen from 2018 onwards.
-The change in the size of contiguous bare forest land can be seen in the 95th percentile, while neither the mean nor the median has any clear trend during the period (figure 7).
+From 2013 onwards, a slightly decreasing trend can be observed in the size of contiguous bare forest land areas in the 95th percentile.
+A break in this trend can be seen from 2018 onwards.
+Changes in the size of contiguous bare forest land areas are observable in the 95th percentile, while neither the mean nor the median shows any clear trend over the period (Figure 9).